timofruehwirth/howto/howto_figma/howto_figma.md

 ![image of the "StartPage" and "NavBar" frames](howto_figma_03.png)

 Add three more frames: a large frame below the "NavBar" as the "MainFrame" of the "StartPage"; a smaller "FunderFrame" below that; and, finally, a slim "ImprintFrame".
 Fill the "MainFrame" with an off-white color and save that color as "EditionWhite".
 Give the "FunderFrame" a thin border: in the `Stroke` segment of the right-hand `Design` area, click the four-dot icon and select the "EditionBlue" hue to apply the color style that has been saved before; set the line width to "1".
-Leave the "FunderFrame" white and make the "ImprintFrame" grey.
+Leave the "FunderFrame" white and make the "ImprintFrame" gray.
 In the left-hand `Layers` navigation, arrange the frames according to their position on the page. **Frames and objects that are placed in a high position in the `Layers` area are displayed on top of other frames and objects in the page mock-up in the central window of the workspace screen.**

 ![image of the "StartPage" top-frame as well as "NavBar", "FunderFrame", and "ImprintFrame" sub-frames](howto_figma_04.png)